Anatomy I (ANAT 301)

 Introduction to Clinical and Community Medicine V (CLMD 405)This course continues integrating clinical medicine with the basic sciences taught in Terms 1-4.
 Students participate in case presentations, hospital clinical experiences, and active learning activities to enhance clinical skills demonstration throughout the term in preparation for the objective structured clinical examination (OSCE) at the end of the term with standardized patients.
 6 credits

-Integrated Systems Review (CLMD 406)This course is designed to provide students with a review of systems through case presentations and didactic reviews.
-It provides active learning activities to reinforce importance of chief complaints leading to the development of differential diagnoses.
+Integrated Systems Review (CLMD 406)This course is designed to provide students with a review of systems through case presentations and clinical reviews.
+The purpose of this course is to prepare the student for the comprehensive basic science examination at the end of the term and the USMLE Step 1 exam.
+With an emphasis on understanding basic sciences from the perspective of a clinician, it provides active learning activities to reinforce the importance of chief complaints leading to the development of differential diagnoses.
 6 credits

 Trinity’s clinical facilities are located less than 1/3 mile from the Houston Medical Center Campus in Warner Robins, GA, where students have access to state of the art classrooms and private study spaces in an environment that fosters learning.